This chapter covers the new features and improvements done in the current release of ForgeRock Access Management.

 ForgeRock periodically issues patch releases with important fixes to bugs.
 Patch releases focus solely on fixing existing bugs, and improve the functionality, performance, and security of your deployment.

-AM 7.0.1 is the latest release targeted for AM 7 deployments and can be downloaded from the ForgeRock Backstage website.
+AM 7.0.2 is the latest release targeted for AM 7 deployments.
+Download it from the ForgeRock Backstage website.

 No new features have been added in this release.